bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 * __Background__ is useful in defining environment context across __Scenarios__ in separate __Features__.
 I often use it to assert that the proper environment is available before stepping into the __Scenarios__.

 I think the work we went through in this post will be very beneficial when I introduce running tests under a browser.
 Stay tuned…

+Source for examples related to this post can be found in the [0.2.0.post tag on my Github account](https://github.com/bustardcelly/cucumberjs-examples/tree/0.2.0post).